-July 2020 May 2020
+July 2020 May 2020 April 2020

-Grant date share price 8.3p 2.8p
+Grant date share price 8.3p 2.8p 1.8p

-Exercise share price 14p 2.8p
+Exercise share price 14p 2.8p 0.5p

-Vesting periods Fully vested 50% of these warrants shall only

-vest if the 5-day VWAP of the

-Company exceeds a 100%

-premium to the Exercise Price,

-and the remainder shall only vest

-if the 5-day VWAP of the

-Company exceeds a 200%

-premium to the Exercise Price
+Vesting periods Fully vested 50% of these warrants shall only vest if the 5-day VWAP of the Company exceeds a 100% premium to the Exercise Price, and the remainder shall only vest if the 5-day VWAP of the Company exceeds a 200% premium to the Exercise Price (conditions have been met) Fully vested

-Risk free rate

-Expected volatility 0.68% 0.95%

-88.1% 79.6%

-2 years 3 years
+Risk free rate Expected volatility Expected life 0.68% 88.1% 2 years 0.95% 79.6% 3 years 0.22% 82.4% 5 years

-Option life 8.3p 2.8p

-The remaining fair value of the warrant instruments is deemed to be approximately \$108,873 (2020: \$118,658).
+The remaining fair value of the warrant instruments is deemed to be approximately \$43,348 (2021: \$108,873).
 For the consideration warrants, the charge has been expensed over the vesting period.
 For all other warrants, the charge has been expensed over the service period.
-A share-based payment charge for the year of \$83,006 (2020: \$42,846) has been expensed in the statement of comprehensive income.
+A share-based payment charge for the year of \$61,721 (2021: \$81,914) has been expensed in the statement of comprehensive income.

-17. CONVERTIBLE INSTRUMENTS CLASSIFIED AS EQUITY
+15. CONVERTIBLE INSTRUMENTS CLASSIFIED AS EQUITY

-In May 2020, the Company decided to raise convertible equity finance from supportive existing shareholders. £440,000 was raised from the issuance of Convertible Loan Notes.
-The four year Loan Notes carry a coupon of 20% per annum and are convertible (together with all accrued interest) into ordinary shares of nil par value each in the capital of the Company at a conversion price of 0.4p, they are not convertible into cash.
-The Loan Notes are convertible at the election of the noteholder until the maturity date of the Notes, at which point they will convert automatically, or at the election of the noteholder on completion of the next non-qualifying equity financing or on the making of a takeover offer for the Company (as defined in the City Code on Takeovers and Mergers), and such election may be made on an immediate basis or conditional on any such takeover offer being declared, or becoming, unconditional.
+The Company has raised convertible equity finance via the issuance of convertible loan notes as per the table below.
+All notes are not convertible into cash and are convertible on the fourth anniversary of the date of issue of the Notes, or at the election of the noteholder on completion of the next non-qualifying equity financing or on the making of a takeover offer for the Company (as defined in the City Code on Takeovers and Mergers), and such election may be made on an immediate basis or conditional on any such takeover offer being declared, or becoming, unconditional.